Browning X-Bolt with Nikon 4-16x BDC rifle Scope in Ground Blind

 I ate a little pumpkin pie and turkey and was excited to get back out in the woods for the evening hunt.
 The rain had stopped and the temperatures were in the thirties so I figured the deer would be out feeding and moving around that evening.

-I watched a few does that evening and a two point on one side and a busted antler on the other, first year looking buck.
+I watched a few does that evening and a two-point on one side and a busted antler on the other, first year looking buck.
 I also had the white deer come back in but her companion camouflaged doe busted me moving so I was unable to get any photos this time around.

 Friday found a heavy frost on the ground and trees.
 While in the tree in the dark a single deer came in straight to me and stopped around 15 yards to the right of me.
 It was too dark to make out more than a dark figure that it was a deer.
 It appeared that the deer was coming in to investigate the noise of me coming into the woods then it turn straight around and went right back in the direction it came from.
 An hour or so later at near 100 yards a buck appeared slipping around the creek bank.
 He looked like he might drop out of sight down into the creek.
-I took a quick assessment that he looked to be a 8 point, better than anything that I had seen so far and being the last day I could really hunt before returning home, I sent a 140g Nosler Accubond at 3300 fps to meet him.
+I took a quick assessment that he looked to be an 8-point, better than anything that I had seen so far and being the last day I could really hunt before returning home, I sent a 140g Nosler Accubond at 3300 fps to meet him.
 He took off and ran 40 or so yards and crashed.
-After the buck was on the ground I found that he was missing his G1 brow tines so he was just a two year old six point.
+After the buck was on the ground I found that he was missing his G1 brow tines so he was just a two-year-old six point.

 2010 Oklahoma Whitetail Buck with X-Bolt 270 WSM